Austrian leader says lockdown for the unvaccinated is likely

 Austrian leader says lockdown for the unvaccinated is likelyComments

-Austria's chancellor on Thursday stepped up threats of lockdown measures for unvaccinated people, as new coronavirus cases in the Alpine nation are soaring.
+Austria's chancellor has stepped up threats of lockdown measures for unvaccinated people, as new coronavirus cases in the Alpine nation are soaring.
 The country's worst-affected province said it plans to take that step next week.

 Austria has taken a series of measures in recent weeks in an effort to curb the spread of COVID-19 and encourage more people to get vaccinated.
 On Monday, new rules took effect barring unvaccinated people who haven't recovered from an infection from restaurants, hotels, hairdressing salons and large public events.